openstax/event-capture-api/README.md

 DELETE http://localhost:8081/subjects/org.openstax.ec.nudged?permanent=true
 ```

-## Swagger, Clients, and Bindings
+### Swagger, Clients, and Bindings

 The Event Capture API is documented in the code using Swagger.
 Swagger JSON can be accessed at `/api/v0/swagger`.

-Note: The contents of the data packet is swagger validated in addition to avro validation.
-The *_swagger file for the datum lives alongside the generated avsc file in the same versioned directory.
+Note: Event payloads are swagger validated and avro validation.
+The `swagger.rb` file for the event lives alongside the generated avsc file in the same versioned directory.

-### Autogenerating bindings
+#### Autogenerating bindings

 Within the baseline, we use Swagger-generated Ruby code to serve as bindings for request and response data.
-Calling
-`./docker/compose run --rm api rake openstax_swagger:generate_model_bindings[X]` will create version X request and response model bindings in `app/bindings/api/vX`.
+Calling `./docker/compose run --rm api rake openstax_swagger:generate_model_bindings[X]` will create version `X` request and response model bindings in `app/bindings/api/vX`.
+Note that this `X` is the version of the outer API, and its bindings will include all available versions of the inner event data (see the section above about the different kinds of versions we deal with).
 It is important to run this inside Docker so that the version of swagger-codegen is the same for everyone.

 See the documentation at https://github.com/openstax/swagger-rails for more information.

-## Updating a kafka event
+#### Updating an event payload

-For example...say you want to change the field app to "initialing_app" for the event 'nudged'
-  1. Create a new version, a new directory, for nudged datum
-     ```
-        mkdir datum/schema/org/openstax/ec/nudged/v2
-     ```
-  1. Create a new nudged avro dsl
-      ```
-         touch datum/dsl/org/openstax/ec/nudged/v2/nudged.rb
-      ```
-  1. Copy v1 nudged dsl to this file and change the app field
-  1. Run the avsc generator
-      ```
-         bundle exec rake avro:generate
-      ```
-  1. Add a new swagger file for nudged, for new v2 namespace
-      ```
-         touch datum/schema/org/openstax/ec/nudged/v2/nudged_swagger.rb
-      ```
-  1. Generate the swagger model
-      ```
-         rake openstax_swagger:generate_model_bindings[0]
-      ```
-  1. Client users the v2 version of nudged for the data object
-      ```
-         `       "data" : {
-                  "app": "tutor",
-                  "target": "study_guides",
-                  "context": "bookuuid",
-                  "flavor": "full-screen-v2",
-                  "medium": "in-app",
-                  "occurred_at_time_in_browser": "1599173657",
-                  "type": "org.openstax.ec.nudged",
-                  "version": "2"
-                 },
-      ```
+If you want to make a non-breaking change to an event payload, e.g. adding an optional field, you'd modify the `swagger.rb` and `avro_builder.rb` files, then run the `generate_avro` and `openstax_swagger:generate_model_bindings[X]` rake tasks.

+If however you wanted to make a breaking change to a payload, e.g. for the `nudged` event, you'd copy the contents of the `schemas/org/openstax/ec/nudged/v1` directory to a new `schemas/org/openstax/ec/nudged/v2` directory.
+Then make your changes in the `v2` directory and run the rake tasks.

 ## Contributing